pretix/pretix/doc/api/resources/events.rst

 plugins                               list                       Enabled plugins for the event.
 ===================================== ========================== =======================================================

-Note that events cannot be deleted once created to ensure data integrity.
+Note that events with orders cannot be deleted to ensure data integrity.

 .. versionchanged:: 1.7